justinkelly/justinkelly.github.io/_posts/2025-08-25-modernising-a-legacy-open-source-app-with-claude-code.md

 In a few hours over the weekend, using Claude Code to do at least 95% of the work, Claude Code fully modernised SimpleInvoices.

-* Migrating it from a PHP5 to a PHP8 application
+* Migrating it from a PHP 5 to a PHP 8 application
-* Upgrading all libraries used,
+* Upgrading all libraries used
   * where the used libraries are no longer maintained, Claude found replacements and auto rewrote all affected code to use the new libraries
 * Installed and implemented Composer, and migration the old libraries to Composer format
-* Security reviewed all SimpleInvoices code and fix up old
+* Security reviewed all SimpleInvoices code and fix up old vunerabilities
 * Merged in all the old branches from GitHub that had extra features or changes done ahead of the current main branch
-* Created a Docker

-ons
+* Created a working Docker setup for SimpleInvoices, it understood the code and documentaion and automated the install process of SimpleInvoices settings and data in Docker

+Whatever your option on AI assisted coded or vibe coding and its roles in open source development - or development in general.

-Below goes through the details
+Below goes through the details on how I did this with Claude

+_Note: Claude Code requires a paid $20USD per month subscription to use_

 ### Introduction